Turin

 The best hotels for the stadiums and city centre

-Turin Tourist Office has a booking service.
+Turismo Turin has a booking service.

 Serving the Juventus Stadium, the J hotel opened in 2019 in the J-Village, framed Zebras shirts behind the reception desk, arty portraits of iconic Juve stars displayed in the 138 guest rooms.
-Match packages are offered, along with tour-plus-stadium-visit offers, even a shuttle service from 2hrs before kick-off – the hotel is just under 1km away, behind the ground on via Traves.
-The Tàolo restaurant serves contemporary regional Italian cuisine – tàolo meaning ‘table’ in Piedmontese – while the Tàolo lounge bar is open to all from 11.30am daily.
+Guests may use the lane pool just across the road.

 By the Stadio Olimpico, the Bed & Breakfast Stadium provides affordable comfort at around €80 a double.
-The four-star Hotel Cairo is also within easy reach.

 In the city centre, opened between the wars, the Grand Hotel Sitea is elegance itself, with a gourmet restaurant and luxurious treatments.
-The four-star Victoria is a polite spa hotel in a similar upscale bracket.
+The four-star Victoria is a genteel spa hotel in a similar upscale bracket.

 what to buy